joe-wojniak/Hut/README.md

 # Hut
-App being developed for Boulder Group of the CMC
+App being developed for Boulder Group of the CMC.
 App version of Årestua Hut web pages

 http://wwwDOTcmcboulderDOTorg/cabin-arestuaDOThtml